The English Language

 + The serial comma

-The "serial comma" is the comma that separates items in a series of three or more items; especially the comma that separates the last two items, the ones that are usually separated by a conjunction.
+The "serial comma" is the comma that separates items in a series of three or more items; especially the comma that separates the last two items, the ones that are usually also separated by a conjunction.
 Common examples are: "Coffee, tea, or milk?" and "The vowels are a, e, i, o, u, and sometimes y."
-At some point it became fashionable in newspapers to omit the final serial comma under the logic that it would save millions in ink expense and that final comma was redundant anyway since the conjunction did the same job.
+At some point it became fashionable in newspapers to omit the final serial comma under the logic that it would save millions in ink expense and that the final comma was redundant anyway since the conjunction did the same job.
 While it's possible that some newspaper tycoon saved a few dollars on the ink not used by final serial commas, the belief that the conjunction does the same job is clearly in error.
 As in many other languages, the devil is in the details in English, and changing the punctuation changes the meaning.
-Examples abound, but my favorite short quote where the lack of a serial comma produces a comical unintended result is this one:
+Examples abound, but my favorite short quote in which the lack of a serial comma produces a comical unintended result is this one:

 "This book is dedicated to my parents, Ayn Rand and God."